GillesRasigade/Mesh/README.md

 ## Test it !

-Load in your browser the following address :
+Load the following address in your browser:

 ```bash
 http://localhost/media-server/index.php